-Join Britt Andreatta for an in-depth discussion in this video Addressing performance problems, part of Management Fundamentals.
+Join Britt Andreatta for an in-depth discussion in this video Addressing performance problems, part of Management Foundations.

 Giving performance feedback can be an entire course on its own.
 Ideally your organization's performance management process clearly outlines how performance issues are handled.
 If so, then you would implement that process as instructed.
 Obviously there are legal implications for performance discussions, so I strongly encourage you to consult with your HR and legal professionals.
 They're there to help you navigate these situations successfully, so take advantage of their guidance.
 Performance problems very rarely just develop overnight, they usually build from small situations.